3.2 CMC Appointment, Tenure, and Promotion Procedures

 The post-tenure review policy will be evaluated every five years.
 The evaluation will consider the policy’s effectiveness in relation to the objectives outlined in the Preamble.
 The DOF has responsibility for initiating the evaluation.
 The evaluation will be conducted by the Administration Committee and is to be reviewed and approved by the faculty.

-3.3 The Search and Appointment Process: Non-Tenure-Track Appointments
+3.3 The Search, Appointment, and Reappointment Process: Non-Tenure-Track Appointments

-Non-tenure-track appointments may range from one-course, single semester appointments to full-time, longer-term appointments.
-The search process will vary according to the specific provisions of an appointment.
+Non-tenure-track appointments and reappointments may range from one-course, single semester terms to full-time, three-year terms.
+The search process will vary according to the specific provisions of the appointment or reappointment.

 3.3.1 Non-Tenure Track Academic Personnel Policy

-The College may use a broad range of titles for full-time, non-tenure track faculty, to achieve an appropriate match between titles and varying backgrounds and levels of experience.
-In addition to the titles of Visiting Assistant Professor, Visiting Associate Professor, and Visiting Professor, the following titles could be assigned to non-tenure track faculty: Lecturer or Senior Lecturer.
+The Department, in consultation with the DOF, may use a broad range of titles for non-tenure track faculty to achieve an appropriate match between titles and varying backgrounds and levels of experience.
+In addition to the titles of Visiting Assistant Professor, Visiting Associate Professor, and Visiting Professor, the following titles could be assigned to non-tenure-track faculty: Lecturer or Senior Lecturer.
 These titles allow faculty to be promoted after a period of service and recognize that faculty are not in fact visiting from another institution, but long-term members of the community.
+The College may also add the title of Post-Doctoral Fellow to any of the preceding titles to indicate a non-tenure-track faculty member who has recently completed a PhD and is teaching at the College part-time while developing their research program.
+Post-Doctoral Fellows are typically full-time employees of the College and part-time faculty members.

 In addition, the College may use the title of Professor of the Practice and Artist/Writer in Residence to designate experienced professionals selected to add to existing faculty expertise.

 Appointment to these ranks is to carry out teaching assignments in a department.
-On a case-by-case basis, responsibilities may include advising and serving as a reader of a senior thesis, as well as other responsibilities, to be mutually agreed upon and included in the teacher’s contract.
+On a case-by-case basis, responsibilities may include advising and serving as a reader of a senior thesis, as well as other responsibilities, to be mutually agreed upon and included in the appointment or reappointment contract.

 Tenure cannot be awarded at these ranks.